alaindet/fowdb/src/resources/assets/js/README.md

 ## Partials

-- Page scripts may get quite big and unmanageable, that's why you can use fake imports called *partials*.
+- Page scripts may get quite big and unmanageable, that's why you can use fake imports called *partials*
-- A partial is a `*.partial.js` file from the same directory where the page script is.
+- A partial is any `*.js` file from, you just have to provide its path
-- This file is copied as a string while building the output file and then it's simply pasted inside the page script, on a specific target line: a comment line like `// PARTIAL: $PARTIAL_PATH` where `$PARTIAL_PATH` is the partial's path, relative to **dev**, without `.partial.js`
+- This file is copied as a string while building the output file and then it's simply pasted inside the page script, on a specific target line: a comment line like `// @partial: $PARTIAL_PATH` where `$PARTIAL_PATH` is the partial's path, relative to **dev**, without `.partial.js`
 - Example:
-  - Comment on page script: `// PARTIAL: pages/public/cards/search/bootstrap`
+  - Comment on page script: `// @partial: pages/public/cards/search/bootstrap`
-  - Partial file:  **dev**`/pages/public/cards/search/bootstrap.partial.js`
+  - Partial file:  **dev**`/pages/public/cards/search/bootstrap.js`

 ## Example